saptak/envddext/FAQ.md

 ### What's not supported yet?

-Currently, the extension focuses on basic Gateway and HTTPRoute management.
+The extension now supports comprehensive Gateway and HTTPRoute management, TLS termination, and traffic splitting.
 Not yet supported:
 - **Policy management**: Security policies, rate limiting, authentication
 - **Resource editing**: You can create and delete but not edit existing resources
 - **Advanced protocols**: TCP, UDP, or gRPC routing (HTTP only)
-- **TLS configuration**: Beyond basic listener setup
 - **Advanced Envoy features**: EnvoyProxy custom resources or patches

 ## Common Questions